Tone Twist Tool

 Sarcasm text generator FAQ

 Got questions about our funny styles?
-Read up on how our sarcasm text generator handles caching, random letters, and that silly SpongeBob background.
+Read up on how this tool handles caching, random letters, and that silly SpongeBob background.

 No!
-Our sarcasm text generator simply takes whatever you type and alters the capitalization and styling to create that classic Mocking SpongeBob tone.
+This tool simply takes whatever you type and alters the capitalization and styling to create that classic Mocking SpongeBob tone.
 You provide the joke, we provide the format!

 Cursed mode takes your text to the next level by randomly swapping out standard letters with unusual accented characters and symbols.
 It makes your sarcasm look even rougher and much more exaggerated.

 Because random casing doesn't follow any rules!
-Those checkboxes are disabled when you select Random mode in our sarcasm text generator since the capitalization pattern is completely unpredictable.
+Those checkboxes are disabled when you select Random mode since the capitalization pattern is completely unpredictable.

 Not at all, it's just for fun!
-Toggling the background simply gives you that classic meme aesthetic while you use our sarcasm text generator to mock your friends.
+Toggling the background simply gives you that classic meme aesthetic while you use this tool to mock your friends.